 Figure 8 shows the energy consumption of the Volt in comparison with the REV Eco across the range of tests.
 Figure 9 presents the relative percentage difference of energy consumption in the tests above that of the lowest level of energy consumed in any individual test (i.e. using the ‘city’ off-peak data as a baseline).
 The results show that the more finely-tuned factory Volt is much more efficient in all tests than the REV Eco.
 This is most likely due to the Volt engine as well as the RBS (the REV Eco does not have an RBS).
 The findings show a major impact on energy consumption from the use of A/C. The use of A/C increased energy consumption by 32.14% in the Volt and 29.6% in the REV Eco.
 (The authors note that A/C test results are heavily dependent on the outside temperatures during testing.)
 The influence of the RBS can also be seen clearly in the ‘highway’ vs. ‘city’ test - the only test showing a significant difference in energy consumption between the REV Eco and the Volt.
 The difference in energy consumption between ‘highway’ and ‘city’ driving for the REV Eco was quite small (3.5%), whereas it was much more pronounced in the Volt (13.4%).
 There are comparable energy consumption differences between extra passengers and ‘city’ off peak traffic between the REV Eco (21.3%) and the Volt (14.3%), implying that the effect of the extra passenger load will always cause a noticeable increase in energy consumption.

 A surprising result during the Volt tests was the relative similarity of the ‘Sports’ mode and D mode in terms of energy consumption.
 The expectation that the ‘Sports’ mode would result in a considerable increase in energy consumption was not confirmed.
 The results show that ‘Sports’ mode relative to D mode increased energy consumption by only 1.7%, despite the EV exhibiting a noticeable improvement in acceleration from a standing start.
-Similarly, the L mode caused a decrease in efficiency of 9.8% relative to D mode; an unexpected result as the L mode would be assumed to produce energy consumption due to more frequent regenerative braking.
+Similarly, the L mode caused a decrease in efficiency of 9.8% relative to D mode; an unexpected result as the L mode would be assumed to produce lower energy consumption due to more frequent regenerative braking.
 The fuel testing in ‘Hold’ mode showed that the Volt was also quite fuel-efficient.
 The testing involved three drives obtaining an average of 5.4L/100km, which is an excellent value in comparison with internal combustion engine vehicles.
-However, the results need to be taken in context within the limitations of the study, primarily a limited number of tests and associated result reliability and accuracy. differences between the Volt and the REV Eco features (e.g. transmission, engine size, aerodynamics, torque etc.), must be taken into account when comparing results between the EVs.
+However, the results need to be taken in context within the limitations of the study, primarily a limited number of tests and associated result reliability and accuracy.

+Additionally, the differences between the Volt and the REV Eco features must also be taken into account when comparing results between the EVs.

+Below is a table detailing the specifications of both cars: